anonaddy/anonaddy/README.md

 * No limitation on the number of aliases that can be created
 * Generous monthly bandwidth
 * Multiple domains to choose for aliases (currently anonaddy.com, anonaddy.me and another for paid plan users)
-* Ability to generate UUID aliases
+* Ability to generate UUID and random word aliases
 * Ability to add additional usernames to compartmentalise aliases
 * New features added regularly